 During the fiscal Company spent Rs.
 8231.60 Lacs on Capex and Investments in JointVentures.
 Despite this significant spent the Company was able to keep the gross debtlevel stable during the year.

 Cash and Cash Equivalents at the Consolidated level as at the 31st March 2021 wasRs.596.90 Lacs vis-a-vis Rs.670.37Lacs in the previous fiscal.

 The Company has not accepted any deposits thus far within the meaning of Section 73of the Companies Act 2013 and the Companies (Acceptance of Deposits) Rules 2014.

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the Notes to the Financial Statements.

 RELATED PARTY TRANSACTION

-Following the provisions of Section 188(1) of the Companies Act 2013 all RelatedParty contracts / arrangements / transactions entered by the Company during the financialyear had been in the ordinary course of business and on arm's length basis with AuditCommittee having a domain role: the Board of Directors brought into picture wherevernecessary and/or obligatory.
+Following the provisions of Section 188(1) of the Companies Act 2013 all RelatedParty contracts / arrangements / transactions entered by the Company during the financialyear had been in the ordinary course of business and on arm's length basis with AuditCommittee having a domain role.
+The Board of Directors brought into picture wherevernecessary and/or obligatory.
 Therefore the provision of Section 188 of the Companies Act2013 were not attracted.
-There are no materially significant Transaction during the yearunder review made by the Company with Promoters Directors or otherdesignated person which may have a potential conflict with the interest of the Company at large.
-Thusdisclosure in Form AOC-2 is not required.
-Pertinent in this context is to say thatduring the year the Company hasnot entered into any contract / arrangement / transaction with related parties whichcould be considered material in accordance with the policy ofthe Company on materiality of related party transactions.
+There are no materially significant Related Party Transactionduring the year under review made by the Company with Promoters Directors or otherdesignated person which may have a potential conflict with the interest of the Company atlarge.
+Thus disclosure in Form AOC-2 is not required.
+During the year the Company hasnot entered into any contract / arrangement / transaction with related parties whichcould be considered material in accordance with the policy of the Company on materialityof related party transactions.

 MATERIAL CHANGES AND COMMITMENTS